 The Cotopaxi, on the other hand, doesn’t pack into its own pocket, so I guess you could deduct a point there if you’re the kind of person who wants that sort of compressibility, but otherwise, I don’t miss the feature.

-But what the Allpa DOES have instead is what I think is more useful: a separate zipper compartment on the bottom of the bag.
-But this is more than some little narrow pocket in a seam: it’s the same size as the bottom of the bag.
+But what the Allpa used to have instead is what I thought was more useful: a separate zipper compartment on the bottom of the bag.
+Unfortunately, they did away with that feature in 2025, which was disappointing to see.

-What’s so great about a separate section like this is that if you have damp, dirty, or smelly clothing or gear you want to keep separate–like climbing rope and shoes from an extra change of clothes–you can easily store them apart.
+It was a great feature if you ask me, because if you have damp, dirty, or smelly clothing or gear you want to keep separate–like climbing rope and shoes or dirty clothes–you could easily store them apart.
+Alas, this is no more, so it’s lost a bit of its edge over the Black Hole.

-It also has a mesh zipper pocket inside that bottom compartment and on the underside of the lid–just like the Black Hole.
+Fortunately, both still have a mesh zipper pocket on the underside of the lid.

 Both duffles are made of durable materials, have heavy-duty grab handles on both sides, and plenty of sturdy daisy chain webbing and the all-important removable backpack straps.